Apr-2026

 Notable Products

-In September 2025, RIFF's top-performing product was Wild Raspberry Lemonade (10mg THC, 355ml) in the Beverage category, maintaining its number one rank from previous months with a sales figure of 6000.
-Blue Raspberry Ice Lemonade (10mg THC, 355ml) followed consistently in second place, showing a slight decline in sales from August.
-The Boost- THC/CBG 1:1 Tropical Burst Carbonated Drink (10mg THC, 10mg CBG 355ml) remained third in the rankings, with sales continuing to decrease over the months.
-Boost- THC/CBG 1:1 Vanilla Frost Carbonated Drink (10mg THC, 10mg CBG) held its position at fourth, experiencing a significant drop in sales compared to earlier months.
-Pink Certz (7g) in the Flower category stayed steady at fifth place, with a modest increase in sales from June to September.
+In April 2026, the top-performing product for RIFF was the Wild Raspberry Lemonade (10mg THC, 355ml), maintaining its first-place ranking consistently over the past four months with a notable sales figure of 4596 units.
+The Blue Raspberry Ice Lemonade (10mg THC, 355ml) also held steady in second place, demonstrating stable demand.
+The Boost- THC/CBG 1:1 Tropical Burst Carbonated Drink (10mg THC, 10mg CBG 355ml) remained third, showing a slight increase in sales compared to March.
+Boost- THC/CBG 1:1 Vanilla Frost Carbonated Drink improved its position from fifth to fourth, indicating growing popularity.
+Pink Certz (7g) saw a drop in sales, maintaining its fifth position after a brief rise to fourth in February.

 Top Selling Cannabis Brands